sanrom/nco-reactor-builder/README.md

 ## Requirements

+Both scirpts are made to run on **Lua 5.3**, and running them on any other version may cause errors or unexpected behavoir.
+Please make sure that you are running the correct version of Lua before reporting bugs

 For the config2 parser, there are no hard requirements, except a lot of ram to load big files

 For the reactor builder, a robot with the following components/upgrades are **required**: